Siemens-Healthineers/K2s/addons/logging/opensearch-semantic-search-architecture.md

 ## 9. Integration with the K2s AI Assistant

-The semantic log search complements the existing AI Assistant (HolmesGPT + Ollama).
+The semantic log search complements the existing AI Assistant (Kagent + Ollama).

 ### 9.1 Current Integration